GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_async_time_request.md

 ## Using the Asynchronous Time Request

 Making the asynchronous time request is simple: to make the non-blocking time request use the `helicsFederateRequestTimeAsync()` API.
 This API does not return a value and does not block the federate operation.
-The code following this API will begin immediately executing while the rest of the federation advance through simulated time.
-When this federate is done with it's extra work, is uses the `helicsFederateRequestTimeComplete()` API call.
-This is a blocking call (just like `hliecsFederateRequestTime()` was) though it is possible the state of the federation is such that HELICS is ready to immediately grant a time.
+The code following this API will begin immediately executing while the rest of the federation advances through simulated time.
+When this federate is done with its extra work, it uses the `helicsFederateRequestTimeComplete()` API call.
+This is a blocking call (just like `hliecsFederateRequestTime()` was), though it is possible the state of the federation is such that HELICS is ready to immediately grant a time.

 There is also a similar set of APIs when working with the iterative time requests: `helicsFederateRequestTimeIterativeAsync()` and `helicsFederateRequestTimeIterativeComplete()`.